cdktf/cdktf-provider-snowflake/API.md

 When this is set to true and a schema_name is provided, apply this grant on all future stages in the given schema.

 When this is true and no schema_name is provided apply this grant on all future stages in the given database.
-The stage_name and shares fields must be unset in order to use on_future.
+The stage_name field must be unset in order to use on_future.
 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake/r/stage_grant#on_future StageGrant#on_future}

 ---